Information for Applicants and nominators

 4. By making a nomination, the nominator confirms that they have informed the nominee about this nomination and have obtained their consent.

-5. Award funds must be used solely for scientific purposes.
+5. Award funds must be used solely for research-related purposes.

 Institutional Award